dotnetrdf/dotnetrdf/v3ChangeNotes.md

 ## AutoConfigureSparqlOperators method has moved

 The method is now a static method of VDS.RDF.Configuration.SparqlConfigurationLoader so calls to `ConfigurationLoader.AutoConfigureSparqlOperators` will need to be changed to `SparqlConfigurationLoader.AutoConfigureSparqlOperators`

+## MIME types for SPARQL Query and Update are no longer registered by default

+Because the parsers for SPARQL Query and Update are now in a separate assembly from the core assembly containing the MIME type registry, these parsers need to be registered.
+The static method `VDS.RDF.SparqlMimeTypeExtensions.RegisterSparqlMimeTypes()` will perform this registration.

+This change will break existing code that uses the MimeTypesHelper class to retrieve SPARQL query or update parsers.